Best GPUs for Core i7-14700K in 2025 – Our top choices tested and reviewed

 According to Nvidia, this GPU’s average power draw is around 251W, while the idle power draw is 13W.
 The RTX 4080 Super is a powerful card that packs a good amount of hardware under the hood, so it shouldn’t be surprising if the power draw goes above the mentioned limits, depending on the workload.

-Another thing to keep in mind is that the more powerful they are, the more heat they'll produce.
-So, to keep your equipment running cool, you'll need to upgrade your PC case or the fans.
-In either case, we've covered you with our best case for RTX 4080 Super and the best 140mm case fanguides.
+Another thing to keep in mind is that the more powerful they are, the more heat they’ll produce.
+So, to keep your equipment running cool, you’ll need to upgrade your PC case or the fans.

 This GPU also has the full arsenal of Nvidia technologies at its disposal, such as Nvidia Reflex, DLSS, Ansel, and more.
-With Nvidia Ansel, allows you to take high-quality in-game screenshots that you can later use for various reasons.
-This is great if you're running a website and need original imagery or a content creator looking for their next thumbnail.
+Nvidia Ansel allows you to take high-quality in-game screenshots that you can later use for various reasons.
+This is great if you’re running a website and need original imagery or a content creator looking for their next thumbnail.

 Meanwhile, technologies like Nvidia Reflex and DLSS improve the game’s overall performance by reducing system latency and delivering more framerates for a smoother and more pleasant experience.
 Overall, we think this is the best GPU to pair with an Intel i7-14700K, as it can easily keep up with its performance, especially if it’s overclocked.

-- VRAM: 24GB GDDR6
+- VRAM: 32GB GDDR7

-- Memory bus width: 384-bit
+- Memory Bus width: 512-bit

-- Base clock speed: 1,929 MHz
+- Base clock speed: 2,010MHz

-- Overkill for most gaming and creative workloads
+- Overkill for most users

 PC Guide